Geography of Thailand: Seasons

 Due to their inland location and latitude, the north, northeast, central, and eastern parts of Thailand experience a long period of warm weather.
 During the hottest time of the year (March to May), temperatures usually reach up to 30 °C or more, with the exception of coastal areas where sea breezes moderate afternoon temperatures.
-In contrast, outbreaks of cold air from China can bring colder temperatures; in some areas (particularly the north and northeast) close to or below 0 °C. Southern Thailand has mild weather year-round, with less diurnal and seasonal variations in temperatures, due to maritime influences.
+In some areas (particularly the north and northeast) close to or below 0 °C. Southern Thailand has mild weather year-round, with less diurnal and seasonal variations in temperatures, due to maritime influences.

 Most of the country receives a mean annual rainfall of 1200 to 1600 mm.
 However, certain areas on the windward sides of mountains such as Ranong Province on the west coast of southern Thailand and eastern parts of Trat Province receive more than 4500 mm of rainfall per year.
 The driest areas are the leeward sides of the central valleys and the northernmost portion of south Thailand, where mean annual rainfall is less than 1200 mm.

 Most of Thailand (north, northeast, central, and east) has dry weather during the northeast monsoon and abundant rainfall during the southwest monsoon.
 In the southern parts of Thailand, abundant rainfall occurs in both the northeast and southwest monsoon seasons, with a peak in September for the western coast and a peak in November–January on the eastern coast.